higanworks-cookbooks/monit_bin/README.md

 * default: install monit from souce.
 * include: just define monit as service resource.
 * services: monitoring services. setting from attributes.
+* smartos_inittab: install and regist inittab for smartos.
+Smartos use this insted of default.

+# Test

+`kitchen test`

 # Author